Wheel Pose (Upward Bow)

 Benefits:

-Promotes better blood circulation
+• Promotes better blood circulation

-Prevents the heart's arteries from thickening
+• Helps prevent the heart's arteries from thickening

-Strengthens the back, abdominals, arms and thighs
+• Strengthens the back, abdominals, arms, and thighs

-Helps relieve ailments of the reproductive organs
+• Helps relieve ailments of the reproductive organs

-Boosts energy levels
+• Boosts energy levels

 Variations:

-When you are confident in this pose, then you can try the more challenging Eka Pada Urdhva Dhanurasana (prefix pronounced "ACHE-ah POD-ah").
+When you are confident in this pose, you can try the more challenging Eka Pada Urdhva Dhanurasana (prefix pronounced "ACHE-ah POD-ah").
 Eka means "one," and pada means "foot or leg."
-This variation is therefore the One-Legged Upward Bow Pose.
+This variation is the One-Legged Upward Bow Pose.

 First, come into the full Urdhva Dhanurasana as normal.
-Let out a long exhalation as you shift your weight onto your left foot and raise your right leg up off of the floor, pointing the right leg up so that it makes about a 45 degree angle with the ground.
+Let out a long exhalation as you shift your weight onto your left foot and raise your right leg up off of the floor, pointing the right leg up so that it makes about a 45-degree angle with the ground.
 Straighten the leg.

 Hold it up for 10 seconds or so before lowering the leg back down to put your right foot on the floor again.
 Now lift the left leg up the same way and hold it up for the same duration.